benjamintran11/CMPM163Labs/README.md

 The third cube (cube4), is the orange/purple cube which uses a custom shader I made, also using the points in the world (and due to rotation) changes colors.

-Finally, we have the last cube to the very right (cube2), which has a variety of effects, using: shininess, texture function (which I referenced off of the three.js site and have credited in my file), transparency, and color.
+Finally, we have the last cube to the very right (cube2), which has a variety of effects, using: shininess, texture function (which I referenced off of the three.js site and have credited in my file) and is a red gradient consisting of many smaller squares, transparency, and color.